 And teachers?
 They're some of the most cherished people in our lives because we have delegated and entrusted them with providing one of the most important foundations in our children's lives – the academic portion of their education.

-I really appreciated my mother’s words to this effect.
-She taught for nearly 40 years and was highly respected in her field, and when I asked her what some of her favorite gifts through the years had been, at the end of her list back to me she wrote, “I appreciated that parents had taken the time to express their appreciation.
+I really appreciated my mother's words to this effect.
+She taught for nearly 40 years and was highly respected in her field, and when I asked her what some of her favorite gifts through the years had been, she included this reflection, “I mostly appreciated that parents had taken the time to express their appreciation.
 These gifts encouraged me when days were long…”

 Now, one note before we get started: This list assumes that you are just wanting to give something to your child's teacher to show your appreciation.
 This is never meant to be presumptive and over-throw any truly genuine gift idea you already have!
 By all means use this list as a guide, not as a rule, as the MOST important part of this process is the act of true love and appreciation you and your child have for your teachers!